emb3rcia/stm32-module/README.md

 # stm32-module
 Hello!
-This is my first MCU Module, made for HackClub's Blueprint program.
+This is my first MCU devboard, made for HackClub's Blueprint program.
 It features 66 goldpins, USB-C (USB-FS standard) port for data AND power, integrated 3.3V and 1.8V LDO and ESD protection on VBUS, DATA channels and CC channels!
 It uses 4 layer pcb (Front and Back are for power, IN1 and IN2 for GPIO connection).
 It uses STM32H7 64-LQFP Package MCU on it!
 I made it so I can have some devboard on hand as one-for-all.
 This is why theres so much power in this thing (384MHz!!!) and this many GPIO ports, and also why this has 1.8V LDO.
 You use it like any other devboard, **but note that it probably wont fit on breadboard, as it doesnt have the required distance present between connectors**

 ## Why i made it?

-I thought it will be good learning exercise as well as giving me access to prototyping with mcu before commiting to making pcb.
+I thought it will be good learning project as well as giving me access to prototyping with mcu before commiting to making pcb.
 And i was right!

 # Images
 Schematic v1 (old)